-Managing economic order quantity is an important part of the job for an inventory control manager.
+Managing economic order quantity is an important skill to have when someone is vying for an inventory manager salary.
 It can help avoid issues like excess stock or dead stock (see what is dead stock) and keep avoidable losses to a minimum.
 It also helps you establish goals for your inventory KPIs, informs inventory forecasting decisions, and helps increase the company's sales and revenue.

 Advantages of Economic Order Quantity